Duke in London-Drama

 PROGRAM FACULTY & STAFF

 Leadership of the program will rotate between professors Sarah Beckwith, Bradley Rogers, and Jeff Storer.
-The program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. The faculty director for 2018 is Bradley Rogers.
+The program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. The faculty director for 2020 is Jeff Storer.
 For all other inquiries, please contact the GEO representative listed.

 This program has rolling admission.
 Applications will be considered on a first-come, first-served basis until the program fills; after that, qualified students are added to a waitlist and notified of openings.
 Applications must be received by the deadline to be considered.
 Application opens November 1.